airbus-cert/dnYara/README.md

 ## Pre-requisite

-### Yara as a dynamic link library aside dnYara
+### Shared Yara library *libyara* aside dnYara
-dnYara works with the Yara library (libyara) compiled dynamically at his side, and with his exports.
+dnYara works with the Yara library (libyara) compiled according to the running platform, at his side.

 It is important to make sure that you have Yara 4.0 ++ compiled beside it
 - `libyara.dll` for Windows OS
 - `libyara.so` for linux
 - `libyara.dylib` for macosx platform

+#### Using NuGet package *dnYara.NativePack* to catch Yara 4.1.1 shared library for Windows

+You can use a pre-compiled version of Yara 4.1.1 shared library for Windows by using *dnYara.NativePack* NuGet package:
+`dotnet add package dnYara.NativePack --version 2.1.0.1`

+This will put the pre-compiled libyara.dll (64 bits) aside your project.

-### Build YARA with CMake
+#### Build YARA shared library with CMake
 The directory `libs\cmake` contains *CMake* files that can be used to build YARA with MSVC on Windows, or Makefile on Unix-based systems.

-### Windows
+##### Windows
 To create  a Visual Studio 2019 project and build YARA on _Windows_:

 ```bash